 Use the coffee pot as measuring jug.

-Fill it with the right amount of water for the quantity of ground coffee (most coffee pots have a size indicator on the side).
+Fill it with the right amount of water for the quantity of ground coffee.

 Turn on the device by pressing the power switch.

 The machine heats the water, and after a minute or two, the coffee starts to run.